oeb25/mist/README.md

-# 🍃 Mint
+# ☁️ Mist

-> Mint is the inprogress codename for my master thesis: A language and editor experience for working with formal program verification, with high focus on usability, user-friendliness, error reporting, and quality-of-life feature.
+> Mist is the inprogress codename for my master thesis: A language and editor experience for working with formal program verification, with high focus on usability, user-friendliness, error reporting, and quality-of-life feature.

 ## Project summary

-Mint is a language that builds on the work done by previous formal verifications stacks such as [Viper](https://viper.ethz.ch/).
+Mist is a language that builds on the work done by previous formal verifications stacks such as [Viper](https://viper.ethz.ch/).
 The intent of the language is to offer the same level of control as Viper, but to ease the experience of working with the language and toolchain as a whole.
 The primary focus will be to guide the user towards correct specifications, by providing tools to avoid strange situations and errors, and help the user when such situations inevitably occur.

 ## Project goals